risingwavelabs/risingwave-docs/docs/sql/query-syntax/query-syntax-group-by-clause.md

 ORDER BY column1, column2....columnN
 ```

+If your goal is to generate windowed calculation results strictly as append-only output, you can utilize the emit-on-window-close policy.
+This approach helps avoid unnecessary computations.
+For more information on the emit-on-window-close policy, please refer to [Emit on window close](/transform/emit-on-window-close.md).

 You can use more than one column in the `GROUP BY` clause.

 Basic `GROUP BY` example: